-What so parents need to know about Yee and Monkey?
+What so parents need to know about Yee, Monkey, and Monkey Monkoy?

 For an app that caters to teens, there’s no age verification.
 We are more and more of the opinion that apps who cater to kids must have some sort of age verification in place in order to provide a safer environment for young users, but Yee doesn’t have any of this.

 Bullying and user safety are monitored.
 The app is trying to do the right things.
 They claim to have 24/7 content moderation (https://yee.chat/safety).
 It’s a copy and paste of Monkey’s Safety Center.

 No real privacy.
 Teens who use the app will be sharing three types of information, including personal information (name, profile picture, date of birth), user contributed content (the photos, texts, videos, and screen shots shared with other users), and automatic information (browser, I.P. address).
 Each of these is covered in the App’s Privacy Statement and has different levels of protection.

 In summary, Yee does collect a lot of data about its users and shares all three types of information with third parties as needed.
 Teens need to remember that nothing is private and there’s always a risk that what is done is secret could be made public.
 This statement from their privacy statement summarizes this thinking:

 Due to the inherent nature of the internet and related technology, we do not guarantee the protection of information under our control against loss, misuse, or alteration.